 A quick search of the internet reveals numerous stories about drivers getting stuck down country lanes or steering into a river because the sat nav told them to.
 It easy to think that the sat nav knows best even when your own eyes are telling you that you're going in the wrong direction.

 Of course, using your sat nav correctly is still much safer than trying to read a printed map as you drive along.
-In fact, sat navs are now such a part of our daily driving that they've been included in the driving test for the first time.
+In fact, sat navs are now such a part of our daily driving that they've been included in the driving test since December 2017.

 To help you stay safe, we've put together these sat nav safety dos and don'ts.